 A dangerous drug is any medicine, including both prescription and over-the-counter products, that presents an unreasonable risk of harm to the user when it is used as directed.

 Some potentially dangerous drugs can be sold legally.
-As long as the manufacturer warns the user of possible effects and can prove no less-safe alternative exists, they have a chance at releasing their drug to the public.
+As long as the manufacturer warns the user of possible effects and can prove no less-safe alternative exists, they have a chance of releasing their drug to the public.

 However, there are also drugs that fail to properly warn the user or whose manufacturers failed to explore less-safe alternatives.
 Even when a drug does issue a warning, it may be considered an inadequate warning, or a jury may rule that the drug was too dangerous and should not have been sold for public consumption.